 All unused gas is refunded to you at the end of a transaction.
 So if you go to MyEtherWallet, send 1 ETH to our donation address ( ? ), and use a gas limit of 400,000, you will receive 400,000 - 21,000 back (21000 is the gas limit for standard transactions).
 However, if you were sending 1 ETH to a contract and your transaction to the contract fails (say, the Token Creation Period is already over), you will use the entire 400,000 and receive nothing back.

 If you want to spend less on a transaction, you can do so by lowering the amount you pay per unit of gas.
 The price you pay for each unit increases or decreases how quickly your transaction will be mined.

 During normal times:

-During Token Creation Periods, these costs go crazy due to supply / demand:
+During Token Creation Periods, these costs go crazy due to supply and demand:

 50 GWEI would be the amount you should send in that case.